 3. Diversification

-• Application: Diversifying your portfolio across asset classes, sectors, and regions can help protect against unexpected downturns.
+Diversifying your investments across asset classes, sectors, and regions reduces overall portfolio risk.

 Psychological Aspects of Advanced Trading